juusokasperi/42/README.md

 ### Ft_printf
 _Started 2024/08/07_
 - The base/ Printf works.
-- Bonus printf %s and %c work already, but the rest is unfinished..
+- Bonus printf %s and %c work already, but the rest is very much broken.
 - Check how %s and %c behave with `0` flag w/ linux -- in macOS, prints 0, but in some online compilers the 0 is just ignored.
 In my current implementation the flag is ignored, but can be easily changed by replacing `pad_width(flags.width, len, 0);` with `pad_width(flags.width, len, flags.zero_pad);`